Chris Wolstenholme: Personal life

 Wolstenholme married his girlfriend, Kelly, on 23 December 2003.
 They have six children.
 In April 2010, the family moved to Foxrock, County Dublin, Ireland.
 After Wolstenholme and Kelly divorced, Wolstenholme married Caris Ball on 1 December 2018, the day before his 40th birthday.
 The couple have a daughter and a son, as well as Ball's two previous daughters, giving Wolstenholme ten children in total.
 Wolstenholme is a supporter of Rotherham United, his hometown football team.
 He was awarded an honorary doctorate of arts from the University of Plymouth in 2008.

 Wolstenholme has struggled with alcoholism.
 In a 2011 interview, he said he would drink so much he would vomit blood, but did not grasp the severity of his situation.
-His bandmates did not notice his problem for several years; according to Bellamy, "He's such a good musician that his motor skills or something just aren't affected.
-So he would come in and play brilliantly and then we wouldn't see him for a bit.
-We'd have a great gig and he'd go off to his room so we wouldn't really know what was going on."
+His bandmates did not notice his problem for several years, as his playing was unaffected; according to Bellamy, Wolstenholme would perform "brilliantly" and then disappear to his room, so "we wouldn't really know what was going on".
 His bandmates broached the subject of his drinking several times without success.
+They eventually gave him an ultimatum to stop drinking.

-During 2008, Wolstenholme began having panic attacks triggered by his drinking.
+In 2008, Wolstenholme began having panic attacks triggered by his drinking.
 He eventually realised that drinking would kill him, as it had his father.
 His alcoholism did not affect his playing until the recording of Muse's fifth album, The Resistance (2009), at which point he went into rehab.
 He wrote two songs about his experience, "Liquid State" and "Save Me", which appeared on Muse's sixth album, The 2nd Law (2012).
 In 2012, Wolstenholme said: "I threw myself into music in a way I hadn't done for 10 years.
 It sounds corny but it was the only thing that made me feel peaceful."